 All funded communities will be expected to provide a brief final report proportionate to their stage and scale.
 They will also be expected to participate in evaluations and updates, and promotional and communication events, as appropriate.

-All Lead applicants are expected to speak to their University Research Support Team in advance of applying.
-Applicants are to complete either GW4 IF8 Application Form Feb2017, and to submit this to firstname.lastname@example.org, or the GW4 AF7 Application Form Feb 2017, and to submit this to email@example.com, by 31 May 2017.
+The latest Building Communities Call is now closed.
+For future calls, all lead applicants are expected to speak to their University Research Support Team in advance of applying.
+Applicants are to complete either GW4 IF8 Application Form Feb2017, and to submit this to email@example.com, or the GW4 AF7 Application Form Feb 2017, and to submit this to firstname.lastname@example.org.

 Applications will then be considered by the GW4 Building Research Communities Review Panel and taken to the GW4 Board for formal approval.
 Applicants will be notified of their award in the week following the Review Panel.